xanathar/baldursgate_ee_libssl_files/README.md

 # libssl files for Beamdog Enhanced Edition Infinity Engine games

-The Enhanced Edition versions of Baldur's Gate, Baldur's Gate II, Planescape: Torment and Icewind Dale come with missing dependencies on Linux (I have no idea about Neverwinter Nights EE, but it might also be affected).
+The Enhanced Edition versions of the following games may fail to run on modern Linux distros because they come with missing dependencies on Linux:

+  - Baldur's Gate Enhanced Edition (BG:EE)
+  - Baldur's Gate II Enhanced Edition (BG2:EE)
+  - Planescape: Torment (PST:EE)
+  - Icewind Dale (IWD:EE)

+Neverwinter Nights Enhanced Edition, seems to be unaffected.

 What happens if you try to run one of them on a decently modern distro is: